mohammed78620/CKeyValueServer/README.md

 2. The server initializes a hash table and listens for client requests.

+This project contains a file named `data/data.txt` that serves as a data source for the application.

+## Usage of `data.txt`

+The `data.txt` file contains key-value pairs in the following format: key,value

 ### Client
 1. Compile and run the client application.
     ```bash